-I assembled my recipe in the crock the night before and placed it in the refrigerator over night like you would a normal French Toast casserole.
-I suppose I could have just placed it in the oven in the morning, but I really wanted to try it in my crockpot, so once I was up at 6:30am, I turned my crockpot to high since I needed it to be done in a couple of hours.
+I assembled my recipe in the crock the night before and placed it in the refrigerator overnight like you would a normal French Toast casserole.
+I suppose I could have just placed it in the oven in the morning, but I really wanted to try it in my crockpot, so once I was up at 6:30am, I turned my crockpot on high since I needed it to be done in a couple of hours.
 Otherwise, I would have turned it on low for 4 hours.
 Who doesn’t love a good breakfast casserole?

-If you’re having a brunch and needed to keep your oven clear for other items, this is a great way to make this casserole.
+If you’re having brunch and need to keep your oven clear for other items, this is a great way to make this casserole.
 I do the same thing for my Thanksgiving crockpot stuffing…….I use my crockpot to free up space in my oven.
 After cooking on low for 2.5 hours, this recipe was ready to eat.
-It’s sweet enough to eat without syrup, but of course that didn’t stop my son.
+It’s sweet enough to eat without syrup, but of course, that didn’t stop my son.
 I added kiwi and a protein smoothie and he was ready for his soccer match.

-- 1 loaf bread- Cubed or sliced french bread or sliced bread of any kind ( I used a mixture of sourdough and french because it's what I had )
+- 1 loaf bread- Cubed or sliced french bread or sliced bread of any kind (I used a mixture of sourdough and french because it's what I had )